 As you read down the columns (A to D), check all the words and phrases that you feel describe you.
 Once complete, add up the total number in each column.

-Now you should have a number in each column.
-Next, subtract the C total from the A total, and the D total from the B total:
+Now, you should have a number in each column.
+Next, subtract the C total from the A total.
+Do the same for the D total from the B total:

 - A - C = _____